There are 2 very fundamental, primary points, that one needs to contend with when setting out to learn Spanish.

-If we can clean these 2 points out of our heads and press one, we’ll be more likely to learn Spanish.
+If we can clean these 2 points out of our heads and press on, we’ll increase our chances of success in learning Spanish.
 However, there is another point that needs to be mentioned.
-And it’s a problems that likely plagues other areas of our life from time to time: pride.
+And it’s a problems that likely plagues other areas of our life from time to time.

 To learn to speak a language, we have to pass through the goo-goo gah-gah phase of our toddler days yet again, but this time as an adult.
 It was much easier when we were 16 months old; everybody expected our incompetence.
-But now we are mature, intelligent, have a respected career, and are really quite intellectually advanced.
+But now we are mature, intelligent, have a respected career, and are really quite sharp intellectually.

 Ya Gotta Make Mistakes